timescale/promscale/README.md

 ### 🌐 Prometheus HTTP API

-The Timescale-Prometheus Connector can be used directly as a Prometheus Data Source in Grafana, or other software.
+The Promscale Connector can be used directly as a Prometheus Data Source in Grafana, or other software.

 The connector implements some endpoints of the currently stable (V1) [Prometheus HTTP API](https://prometheus.io/docs/prometheus/latest/querying/api).
-The API is accessible at `http://<timescale_prometheus_connector_address>:9201/api/v1` and can be used to execute instant or range PromQL queries against the data in TimescaleDB, as well as retrieve the metadata for series, label names and label values.
+The API is accessible at `http://<promscale_connector_address>:9201/api/v1` and can be used to execute instant or range PromQL queries against the data in TimescaleDB, as well as retrieve the metadata for series, label names and label values.